Previewing#

 Previewing is the way to change the dimensions of the input data by reducing them.
 It also can be interpreted as a data cropping or data slicing operation.

 Reduction of the input data is often done to remove unnecessary/useless information, and to accelerate the processing time.
-It is also recommended to use when searching for optimal parameter values, see Parameter Tuning.
+It is also recommended to use when searching for optimal parameter values, see Parameter Sweeping.
 Skip to Enabling data preview for information about how to use it in HTTomo.

 Previewing in the loader#